One of several papers on recruitment and selection

 As Employees of a Subsidiary

-The second way is for the UK company to set up a local subsidiary - either wholly owned or with ownership shared with locals.
-The worker is then employed by and has an employment contract with that local company.
-The local company trades ‘at arms length’ invoicing the UK company as if it were its customer – its only customer in that country.
+The second way is for the UK firm to set up a local subsidiary - either wholly owned or with ownership shared with locals.
+The worker is then employed by and has an employment contract with that local firm.
+The local firm trades ‘at arms length’ invoicing the UK firm as if it were its customer – its only customer in that country.

 And tax authorities in both countries would want to know that the transfer pricing between UK firm and local subsidiary was realistic and not intended to avoid payment of tax.